Firestark/project/docs/topics/facades.md

 }
 ```

 > This example shows a view facade.
-The `getFacadeAccessor` method resolves a binding under the key view.
-The resolved value should be an instance of a class, in this case presumably a view engine. calling static methods on the view facade delegates them onto the resolved view engine.
-For example in this case `view::make ( 'test' )` resolves to calling the make method on the view engine instance.
+The `getFacadeAccessor` method resolves a binding under the string key `'view'`.
+The resolved value should be an instance of a class, in this case presumably a view engine. calling static methods on the view facade delegates them onto the resolved view engine instance.
+An example in this case is: `view::make ( 'test' )` which resolves to calling the make method on the view engine instance.

 ## Creating your own facades